thierry987123/n8n_agent/README.md

 - `workflows/`: exported workflow JSON files to share
 - `.gitignore`: excludes local data, uploads, and env files
 - `git.sample`: sample commands to set up git username/email and remote

+## Included workflow: `data/my workflow.json`
+- This repo contains a workflow JSON located at `data/my workflow.json`.
+- It demonstrates reading a local metadata file and using Gemini-based nodes, then writing results to Google Sheets.

+### Import this workflow
+1. Open n8n at `http://localhost:5678`
+2. In the top-right menu, choose "Import from file"
+3. Select `data/my workflow.json`
+4. Review nodes and credentials (you may need to set up Google and Gemini credentials in n8n)
+5. Save and run

+### Update → Commit → Share → Re-import
+- If you change the workflow in your local n8n, those changes are stored in `data/` (not tracked by git).
+- To share updates via git:
+  1. Export the updated workflow from n8n UI → "Download to file"
+  2. Replace the JSON file in this repo (e.g., overwrite `data/my workflow.json`) or place it under `workflows/`
+  3. Commit and push:
+     ```bash
+     git add data/my\ workflow.json  # or workflows/<file>.json
+     git commit -m "chore: update workflow"
+     git push
+     ```
+  4. Colleagues pull the latest changes and repeat the "Import from file" steps to load the updated workflow in their n8n